phnx-im/docs/src/spec/queuing_service/keypackage_publication.md

 Possession of a friendship token authorizes a client to add the original owner of the token to a group.
 Once added to a group, all group members must be able to authenticate the newly added user and its clients.

 However, the QS that stores the published KeyPackages that facilitate group member additions must not learn the user's identity.
-Thus, KeyPackages are always published as [KeyPackageTuples](../glossary.md#keypackage-tuple), where the KeyPackage only contains a pseudonymous [Leaf Credential](../authentication_service/credentials.md#leaf-credentials) and the [intermediate client credential](../authentication_service/credentials.md#intermediate-client-credentials) that links the pseudonymous credential with the client's [Client Credential](../authentication_service/credentials.md#client-credentials) is encrypted under the friendship encryption key.
+Thus, KeyPackages are always published as [AddPackages](../glossary.md#addpackage), where the KeyPackage only contains a pseudonymous [Leaf Credential](../authentication_service/credentials.md#leaf-credentials) and the [intermediate client credential](../authentication_service/credentials.md#intermediate-client-credentials) that links the pseudonymous credential with the client's [Client Credential](../authentication_service/credentials.md#client-credentials) is encrypted under the friendship encryption key.

-After retrieving such a KeyPackageTuple (as part of a [KeyPackageBatch](../glossary.md#user-keypackage-batch)), the adding client first decrypts the encrypted intermediate client credential and verifies that the [credential chain](../glossary.md#client-credential-chain) is correct.
+After retrieving such a AddPackage (as part of a [KeyPackageBatch](../glossary.md#user-keypackage-batch)), the adding client first decrypts the encrypted intermediate client credential and verifies that the [credential chain](../glossary.md#client-credential-chain) is correct.
 If this is the case, the client re-encrypts the intermediate client credential under the target group's [credential encryption key](../delivery_service/group_state_encryption.md) before performing the actual addition.

 Members of the group can now decrypt the intermediate client credential and authenticate the user.